Spain's Unicaja says books covered in its stock market listing

-* FFP A DIRECT SHAREHOLDER OF IPSOS, WITH A STAKE OF ONLY 2.1%, SOLD ITS IPSOS SHARES IN THE MARKET FOR €30 MILLION OVER THE LAST FEW WEEKS

-MADRID, June 20 Mid-sized Spanish lender Unicaja (IPO-UNIB.MC) said on Tuesday it had raised enough demand from investors to cover order books for its stock market listing, in which it aims to raise up to 925 million euros ($1.03 billion).
+MADRID, June 20 (Reuters) - Mid-sized Spanish lender Unicaja IPO-UNIB.MC said on Tuesday it had raised enough demand from investors to cover order books for its stock market listing, in which it aims to raise up to 925 million euros ($1.03 billion).

 Unicaja said last week that it was moving ahead with the initial public offering just days after rival Banco Popular had to be rescued.